SusanPotters/cv-dl/README.md

 ![VGG16-and19-augmentations](https://user-images.githubusercontent.com/61514183/122212248-e9110880-cea7-11eb-9036-20bf5fe3d6a1.png)

-Above table and figure show that there is an increase in performance when using traditional data augmentation, which is comparable to the performance increases when using style transfer for data augmentation.
+The figure and table above show that there is an increase in performance when using traditional data augmentation, which is comparable to the performance increases when using style transfer for data augmentation.
 Using more data augmentations gives an additional performance boost, however the performance increase is relatively small.
 Moreover, the data augmentations are more beneficial for the VGG16 network than the VGG19 network.

 ## Combined methods vs Original
 Below table and figure show results for both methods combined.